Temperance Wick: The Pennsylvania Line Mutiny

-Despite many requests and pleas to the Second Continental Congress, the soldiers wintering in Jockey Hollow had not been paid for most of the year and over a thousand soldiers had deserted.
-The issues came to a head in late December, when a group of Pennsylvania soldiers organized a mutiny.
-They planned to march to Philadelphia to demand their pay directly from Congress.
-The mutineers spent several days foraging through the countryside and stealing any horses and food they found.
+Despite many requests and pleas to the Second Continental Congress, the soldiers wintering in Jockey Hollow had gone unpaid for over a year; more than a thousand of their number had already deserted.
+The issues came to a head in late December, when a group of mutinious Pennsylvania soldiers planned to march on Philadelphia in a show of force.
+They spent several weeks pillaging the countryside, taking horses and foods from every household they came across.

-On December 21, 1780, Henry Wick died, leaving Tempe alone to care for her sick mother Mary and her mentally ill brother Henry.
-When her mother's condition worsened, Tempe saddled her horse and rode for the home of Doctor William Leddell, who lived about a mile away.
+On December 21, 1780, Colonel Wick died, leaving Tempe alone to care for her sick mother Mary and her mentally ill brother Henry.
+When her mother's condition worsened, Tempe saddled her horse and rode for the home of local physician William Leddell, who lived about a mile away.
 The doctor was not present, so Tempe left a message at the Leddell residence and returned home.

 Along the way, she was accosted by three mutineers.
 One grabbed the bridle of her horse, demanding that she give them her mount.
-Tempe agreed, but when the soldier released the bridle to help her down from the saddle, she whipped her horse and raced for home.
-She arrived safely, but she feared the mutineers would follow her home and take the horse by force.
+Tempe feigned agreement and asked for the men to help her down; the second they let go of the bridle she whipped her horse and sped off down the road.

-According to one version of the story, Tempe led the horse into the house and hid it in a guest bedroom.
+According to one version of the story, Tempe, knowing that the mutineers were pursuing her, led the horse into a bedroom.
 She closed the shutter over the window and put a feather bed under it to muffle the sound of its hooves.
 The soldiers arrived soon after and searched the outbuildings, barn, and woods around the house, but left empty-handed.
 Tempe supposedly kept the horse hidden in the bedroom until New Year's Day, when the mutineers marched south to Princeton, New Jersey.

 In another version of the story, Tempe hid her horse in the kitchen.
 Claims are frequently made that a faint imprint of a horse's shoe can be seen in one of the bedrooms in the Wick House.

 The Wick House at Jockey Hollow still stands, and is now a part of the Morristown National Historical Park.
 Visitors are allowed to see the bedroom where Tempe is said to have hidden her horse.